 The Hamitic Myth is derived from the Biblical story of Noah.
 Taken alone as presented in Genesis 9:21-27, the characters are without a racial or geographical identity.
 It is the later interpretation of this race/religion/nation-neutral parable which assigned the curse specifically to the Black race such that by 1460 the institution of slavery would be universally believed to be the lot of the Africans.

-Evidence we have provided below locates the origin of these racist elaborations with the Jewish Babylonian Talmud.
+Evidence we have provided below locates the origin of these racist elaborations with the Jewish Babylonian Talmud (Sanhedrin 70a, 108b, Midrash Rabbah 36:7).
 Dr. Harold Brackman is the strongest proponent of this theme but one finds a morass of argumentation centering around authenticity of sources, accuracy of translations, the use of pun, allegory, literalism, paucity of documentation, “ambiguities and complexities” of midrashic texts, etc., etc. Others appear to be positioning themselves for the impending firestorm over the claim that the Myth “played a relatively minor role” in slavery.

-But even the most vociferous of the defenders of rabbinical honor, like David M. Goldenberg (in Cornel West’s book), admit that the Talmudic rabbis had a “preference” for light skin and that their stories “see dark skin as a form of divine punishment”.
-One author believes that the motive of the Talmudic rabbis in promoting their version of the Curse was to justify the ancient Hebrew enslavement of the Canaanites.
-What is not in dispute, however, is the ready acceptance of this racist construct by nearly every religious philosophy, culture and tradition on earth to justify their mistreatment of the Black race.
+But even the most vociferous of the defenders of rabbinical honor, like David M. Goldenberg (in Cornel West’s book), admit that the Talmudic rabbis had a “preference” for light skin and that their stories “see dark skin as a form of divine punishment.”
+Some have advanced the idea that the motive of the Talmudic rabbis in promoting their version of the Curse was to justify the ancient Hebrew enslavement of the Canaanites.
+What is not in dispute, however, is the ready acceptance of this racist construct by nearly every religious philosophy, culture and tradition on earth to justify their mistreatment of the Black African.